adrian-kriegel/goma/README.md

 ### LaTeX

 As you can see in the examples, you can use LaTeX-equations using the ```<E>``` (for inline-equations) and the ```<Equation>``` (for block-equations).
 These tags are replaced with SVGs by the Goma loader using [mathjax-node](https://www.npmjs.com/package/mathjax-node).
 This means that the equations are not rendered in the browser (which is probably faster).
-Using literal LaTeX code in Javascript can be tricky due to the backslashes and other special characters that need to be replaced.
+Using literal LaTeX code in Javascript can be tricky due to the backslashes and other special characters that need to be escaped.